-A delicious, hearty One Pot Corn and Crab Chowder can just the comfort food to turn a rainy cold day from drab to fab…or at least a better day.
-Chopping up a few vegetables and throwing some good quality ingredients into a pot is all it really takes to make a tasty homemade soup will leave your belly full and have your hubby going back for seconds.
-Plus, with the cost of a decent canned soup at $3-4, you may as well make your own and it will healthier and taste a lot better too!
+A delicious, hearty One Pot Corn and Crab Chowder can turn a rainy cold day from drab to fab.
+Chopping up a few vegetables and throwing some good quality ingredients into a pot is all it takes to make a tasty homemade soup that’ll leave your belly full.
+It’ll have your hubby going back for seconds.
+Plus, this soup is better for you than high sodium canned soup and tastes MUCH better!

 Ugh!
 Another cold, windy, rainy day here in the Northeast!
+You need comfort food on a rainy day.
 This is one of the few things I do not like about living in the north…consecutive days without sun.
+Can you relate?
 But, having a nice homemade bowl of soup helps perk up my winter blues.
 When is spring coming?

 How to Make One Pot Corn and Crab Chowder

-Summer corn takes this soup to the next level.
-If you have any in your freezer, add it instead of canned or frozen corn from the grocery store.
+Summer corn takes this corn and crab chowder soup to the next level.
+If you have any summer corn in your freezer, add it instead of canned or frozen corn.

 - 4 large potatoes, peeled and diced